 4. Social networking.
 Whether or not you're a blogger, meeting other people at conferences is important.
 You never know what will become of the friendships you make or how connections might help your research down the road.
 It gives opportunities for others to meet you, too!

 5. Not hurrying out the door.
 Staying one day extra helped me not feel rushed to leave during the last of the lectures, to have ample time to say good-bye to my many new friends, and allowed me to do some extra sight-seeing, unrelated to genealogy.
-I also got to visit a gravesite of yet another ancestor of my husband.
+I also got to visit a gravesite of yet another paternal ancestor of my children.
 This choice of staying later may not always be available, as my school schedule sometimes clashes with conference times, so I'm glad I had the opportunity this year.